How do medical tests work at Sanlam Indie?

-Depending on which tests you were supposed to get, that might mean that your premium increases or it could mean that we cancel your policy outright.
+Depending on which tests you were supposed to get, that might mean that your cover decreases or it could mean that we cancel your policy outright.

 What happens if my medical results show something different to what I declared?

 We’ll correct your premium and cover according to the test results.
-So if you told us that you didn’t smoke, and your test results say you do, your premium will go up.
-We’ll automatically collect the new premium on your next billing date.
+So if you told us that you didn’t smoke, and your test results say you do, your cover will decrease.

 In some cases, we might find that we wouldn’t have offered you some products at all if we had had all the facts.
 We’d then have to cancel those products.
 If you only had those products in your policy with us, it could mean that your whole policy is cancelled.

 Your Funeral products won’t be affected by your medical test results at all.

 If my policy is cancelled as a result of my medicals, will I be refunded?